gothicVI/ubuntu-mainline-kernel.sh/README.md

 # ubuntu-mainline-kernel.sh

-Bash script for Ubuntu (and derivatives as LinuxMint) to easily (un)install kernels from the [Ubuntu Kernel PPA](https://kernel.ubuntu.com/~kernel-ppa/mainline/).
+Bash script for Ubuntu (and derivatives such as LinuxMint) to easily (un)install kernels from the [Ubuntu Kernel PPA](https://kernel.ubuntu.com/~kernel-ppa/mainline/).

 ## Warnings

 :warning: Use this script at your own risk.
-Be aware that the kernels installed by this script are [unsupported](https://wiki.ubuntu.com/Kernel/MainlineBuilds#Support_.28BEWARE:_there_is_none.29)
+Be aware that the kernels installed by this script are [unsupported](https://wiki.ubuntu.com/Kernel/MainlineBuilds#Support_.28BEWARE:_there_is_none.29).

-:unlock: Do not use this script if you don't have to or don't know what you are doing.
+:unlock: Do not use this script if you don't need to or don't know what you're doing.
 You won't be [covered](https://github.com/pimlie/ubuntu-mainline-kernel.sh/issues/32) by any security guarantees.
-The intended purpose by Ubuntu for the mainline ppa kernels is for debugging issues.
+Ubuntu's intended use for the mainline ppa kernels is for debugging.

-:information_source: We strongly advise to keep the default Ubuntu kernel installed as there is no safeguard that at least one kernel is installed on your system.
+:information_source: We strongly recommend that you leave the default Ubuntu kernel installed, as there is no guarantee that you will have at least one kernel installed on your system.

-## Install
+## Installing
 ```
 apt install wget
 wget https://raw.githubusercontent.com/pimlie/ubuntu-mainline-kernel.sh/master/ubuntu-mainline-kernel.sh